gregzb/MarioKartClone_Systems/README.md

 * The server may occasionally not shutdown requiring manual killing.
 * You may need to wait a minute between starting several servers.
 * Because of the timing mechanism used, cpu usage is high, so launching several instance of the game on a single machine may cause lag.
+* The incorrect winner may be reported.
+* Users may be booted off the server for some reason.

 ## Open source content
   * We used SDL 2.0 to implement graphics and audio support.